Overactive Bladder (cont.)

 Estrogen preparations, orally or vaginally, are sometimes used in postmenopausal women with incontinence.

 Some of the newer therapies for overactive bladder include Botox injection into the detrusor muscle.
-This has been used only experimentally with relative success in some people who otherwise have not responded to more traditional treatments for OAB.
-Again, Botox is not approved for this use by the FDA.
+This has been used with relative success in some people who otherwise have not responded to more traditional treatments for OAB.
+Botox has not been approved for this use by the FDA.

 Herbal and natural remedies for overactive bladder have not been studied scientifically and even though they have been traditionally used for a long time, their effectiveness is greatly unknown.
 Some of the commonly used herbal therapies for overactive bladder are buchu (Barosma betulina), cleavers, corn silk, horsetail, saw palmetto, and gosha-jinki-gan.
 Despite availability of these natural and homeopathic therapies for overactive bladder, many experts recommend using them with caution and encourage reviewing these options with a naturopathic doctor.